20 Jazz Funk Greats

-20 Jazz Funk Greats is the third studio album by British industrial music group Throbbing Gristle, released in December 1979 by the band's Industrial Records label.
+20 Jazz Funk Greats is the third studio album by the British industrial music group Throbbing Gristle, released in December 1979 by the band's Industrial Records label.
 Known for its tongue-in-cheek title and artwork, it has been hailed as the band's best work, with Fact naming it the best album of the 1970s and Pitchfork naming it the best industrial album of all time.

 Recording

 20 Jazz Funk Greats is the band's first full studio album, as prior albums contained both live and studio recordings.
 The production is credited to "Sinclair/Brooks".
 The album was recorded at the band's Death Factory studio in Hackney on a 16-track tape recorder borrowed from Paul McCartney via Peter Christopherson, who, as a member of the graphic design collective Hipgnosis, had worked on the artwork for Wings' 1975 album Venus and Mars.
 The album was produced using a wide variety of electronic musical instruments and effects units, primarily from Roland and its subsidiary Boss, as well as some that the band had designed or modified themselves.